AI-Hex/game-impl/README.md

 https://github.com/peaceGiant/AI_Hex/assets/60519243/95cc4d88-4d7a-46ef-a7a0-ef16090b0f55

 # How can I play againts the AI?
 (WIP)
-Dare to take on our beast AI player! 😈 ~~Install this executable~~.
+Dare to take on our beast AI player! 😈 (Executable in progress...)